xLeDocteurx/p5wrappers/README.md

 </script>
 ```

-An Sketch could look like this and should be passed as a prop into the component:
+A Sketch could look like this and should be passed as a prop into the component:
 it uses the instance mode of p5, see : [https://github.com/processing/p5.js/wiki/Global-and-instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode)
 ```javascript
 export default function sketch (p5) {